 Physically Connecting to your Device

-The most difficult part of setting up a new ESPHome device is the initial installation, which requires connecting your ESP device to a computer using a cable.
+The most difficult part of setting up a new ESPHome device is the initial installation, which requires connecting your ESP device to a computer using a data cable.

 ESPHome runs on a wide variety of devices, so it’s hard to list any specific set of tools that you need or to give instructions on how to connect.
 This guide tries to cover some of the more common flashing situations.
 If your device doesn’t fit any of these situations, try and find a guide for your specific device in the devices guides or elsewhere on the internet.